hieuimba/Lichess-Spark-DataPipeline/README.md

 ![image](https://github.com/user-attachments/assets/713e94ef-0803-4405-abf9-753c32d655f1)

+- Apply your custom Spark logic in the `3-analyze-games` notebook to transform the data further as needed.
+Alternatively, if you just want to parse the chess games into Parquet format, remove this notebook from the `0-run-all` notebook so it won't be run in the final pipieline.

 <!-- For a detailed explanation of the development process behind these notebooks, please refer to this blog post: -->